 However, if you’re just going for a mellow walk, there might not be that much of a benefit.
 You may have to engage in high intensity exercise to notice a fat-burning effect.

 This is every bodybuilder’s favorite natural thermogenic.
 It’s an all-natural amino acid derivative.
 It brings fat into the mitochondria of cells.
-Here in the mitochondria, excess fat is burned as energy.
+It’s in the mitochondria that excess fat is burned as energy.

 The conventional advice by supplement “gurus” is to take 2-3 grams a couple times a day.
-Red meat is the richest all-natural food source of L-carnitine.
+For natural sources, red meat contains the most L-carnitine.

 However, Dr. Oz suggests the L-carnitine in red meat converts into a harmful substance, TMA.
-To be safe, limit your intake of red meat to grass-fed meat.
+To be safe, make sure you eat only grass-fed meat.
 And keep your intake moderate.

 Extract of green tea contains an antioxidant, EGCG.
 ECGC, research shows leads to positive effects on metabolism.

 Yohimbe bark is from the Yohimbe tree in Africa.
-It’s best known as a male-performance supplement.
-Not necessarily in the gym as much as in the bedroom.
+It’s best known as a male sexual performance enhancer.

 Yohimbine is the chemically active part of Yohimbe.
-Supposedly, it targets stubborn belly fat.
-At least one study (this one) concludes claims “yohimbine supplementation appears to be suitable as a fat loss strategy in elite athletes.”
+There is some evidence (like this study) that concludes “yohimbine supplementation appears to be suitable as a fat loss strategy in elite athletes.”

 People with low-functioning thyroid glands have sluggish metabolism.
 Sea vegetables such as seaweed and kelp are stimulant-free, natural and powerful thyroid modulators.